-Interrogating Public Police Data with open-source technology and serverless methods I wrote previously about using open source technologies to interrogate public data, having used Docker… Read More »Interrogating Public Police Data with open-source technology and serverless methods
+Interrogating Public Police Data with open-source technology and serverless methods ##* Update, the dashboards are currently Online (July 6th).
+This was built as an educational… Read More »Interrogating Public Police Data with open-source technology and serverless methods

 How to get the available Azure VM sizes with – Get-AzureRmVmSize I was recently working with a customer who was struggling to get a list… Read More »How to get the available Azure VM sizes with – Get-AzureRmVMSize